XenitAB/xenitab.github.io/docs/xks/developer-guide/ci.md

 trivy <image-name>
 ```

-After that we have built the image we scan it and give you a report.
+After we have built the image we scan it and send you a report.

-If you want to ignore specific trivy errors you can create a .trivyignore file.
+If you want to ignore specific Trivy errors you can create a .trivyignore file.
 For example it can look like this:

 ```.trivyignore
 CVE-2020-29652
 ```

-If you want to disable trivy by appending the following to your ci file.
+If you want to disable Trivy by appending the following to your CI file.

 ```.yaml
 imageScan